 IRTS needs to obtain and store information on its current members as well as members who have recently allowed their membership to lapse.
 The data obtained and stored in the membership records database will be the minimum required to provide services to members and manage the relationship with them, as well as undertaking accounting and other record-keeping functions.
 Historic data held by the society will be securely archived, it will not be accessible to its live systems and will not be processed.

-Amateur Station Licence Examination and Morse Test
+Amateur Station Licence Exam and Morse Test

-Under an agreement with the Commission for Communications Regulation (ComReg), IRTS is responsible for setting, organising and correcting the Amateur Station Licence Examination and Morse Test.
+Under an agreement with the Commission for Communications Regulation (ComReg), IRTS is responsible for setting, organising and correcting the Amateur Station Licence Exam and Morse Test.
 The administration of these exams requires certain data, specified by ComReg, to be obtained from candidates and, in due course, passed to ComReg.
 This data completely separate from the society’s membership or other records and is only used for the purposes of exam administration.

 Contests and other activities